2014-2015 Japanese Tsunami Marine Debris Clean Up Program

-This year, according to National Oceanic Atmospheric Administration (NOAA), significant amounts of Japanese tsunami marine debris generated by the 9.0-magnitude earthquake in March 2011 has been travelling the Pacific Ocean on currents, and is expected to arrive on Pacifica and Daly City beaches.
-An estimated 1.5 million tons of debris is en route to the California coastline, with particular density expected to reach land on the Northern California coastline within the next two years.
+According to National Oceanic Atmospheric Administration (NOAA), an estimated 1.5 million tons of Japanese tsunami marine debris generated by the 9.0-magnitude earthquake in March 2011 will continue to travel the Pacific Ocean on currents and land on the shores of the Northern Californian coastline.
+Debris is expected to arrive on Pacifica and Daly City beaches.

-Commencing February 2013 and continuing throughout the year, volunteers are invited to join trained Pacifica Beach Coalition site captains during organized cleanups to search for and document debris that may have originated from the tsunami.
-Participation is open to the public.
+Throughout the year, volunteers are invited to join trained Pacifica Beach Coalition site captains during organized Saturday cleanups to search for and document debris that may have originated from the tsunami.
+Please register below.

-We also welcome volunteers to register with us directly at the sites.
-Please try to bring your own reusable gloves, grab sticks and buckets if you can, but we will have some to offer, if necessary.
+You may also register directly at the sites.
+Please bring your own reusable gloves, grab sticks and buckets if you can, but we will have some to offer, if necessary.

 Note: The debris is NOT expected to be radioactive because the nuclear power station meltdown occurred several days after the debris was generated and had already floated away from Japan on ocean currents.
 If the public finds debris that appears to have come from Japan, before disposing of any item, they should send photos with details of the location to email@example.com.
 At our clean ups, this will be facilitated by reporting findings to site captains, who will log the findings and photos with the California Coastal Commission and NOAA.